eddiesigner/galerie-docs/docs/src/additional-notes/post-page-templates.md

-# Post & Page Templates
+# Post and Page Templates

 Galerie includes the following variations for posts and pages that you can use depending on your needs: